liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

       * *ARKDLS_ILL_INPUT* if a required vector operation is missing

    **Notes:** The ARKBAND linear solver may not be compatible with the particular implementation of the NVECTOR module.
-Of the two NVECTOR modules provided with SUNDIALS, only NVECTOR_SERIAL is compatible.
+Of the four NVector modules provided with SUNDIALS, only the serial and threaded modules (:ref:`NVectors.NVSerial`, :ref:`NVectors.OpenMP` and :ref:`NVectors.Pthreads`) are compatible.
 The half-bandwidths are to be set such that the nonzero locations :math:`(i, j)` in the banded mass matrix satisfy *-mlower* :math:`\le j-i \le` *mupper*.

    At present, it is required that the band mass matrix have identical band structure to the Jacobian matrix.
 While this is typical of